 These words are constant on PCs with no Windows license, and the watermark’s transparency allows it to blend in with various displays on your PC.

-Unfortunately, there’s no legitimate way to get rid of it without your Windows license.
+Unfortunately, there’s no legitimate way to get rid of it without your license.

-Can I Use a Windows 10 License for Windows 11?
+Can I Use a Windows 10 License for 11?

-The Windows 10 operating system was the latest Windows software version between 2015 and 2021.
-Naturally, many people still have PCs that come with Windows 10 built-in.
+The Windows 10 operating system was the latest version between 2015 and 2021.
+Naturally, many people still have PCs that come with 10 built-in.

-Windows 11 automatically activates as soon as you install the upgrade, provided your PC has an assigned digital license for Windows 10.
+Windows 11 automatically activates when you install the upgrade, provided your PC has an assigned digital license for 10.

 However, ensure you use a legitimate license, which you can get directly from Windows.